 - Augsburg University – Augsburg University is a leader in environmental stewardship.
 Students are encouraged to car pool, use public transportation, or a communal car or bicycle.
 The institution has initiated a community garden, community farm share program, and purchasing wind energy.
 Augsburg is a leader in service learning and community engagement and has strong community partnerships in the Cedar/Riverside neighborhood.

 We regularly audit our practices in an effort to continuously improve our stewardship of financial, social, and environmental resources.

 We invite you to read more about and support our carbon on-setting initiatives in Southern Africa.

 Supporting a Diverse Community of Co-learners

-Diversity and inclusion are key to the mission of Augsburg College and of the Center for Global Education.
+Diversity and inclusion are key to the mission of Augsburg University and of CGEE.
 We operate in more than five different countries with diverse teams of staff and professors; thus, we bring rich and varied perspectives in addressing diversity and cultural issues.
 For that reason, you will find different language used throughout this site to discuss race, ethnicity, and cultural discrimination that reflects our regional perspectives.

 If you have additional questions about issues of diversity, multiculturalism, or oppression in regards to the site to which you will travel, please let us know during the enrollment process; we can provide resources that might be helpful.